Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-modelling-instructions-english.rst

   - the creating actor processes the notification of the created instance, which includes its PID

-  - the created actor is notified that the simulation has started for it (it is necessary as it could have been created before the simulation was started) and is scheduled for the first time; it is up to its model to determine whether this actor is ready to develop its behaviour immediately, as it may not have achieved its full initialisation yet (ex: it may be waiting for other actors to be themselves ready, and/or it might need to set some stochastic values to complete its initialisation, etc.)
+  - the created actor is notified that the simulation has started for it (it is necessary as it could have been created before the simulation was started) and is scheduled for the first time; it is up to its model to determine whether this actor is ready to develop its behaviour immediately, as it may not have achieved its full initialisation yet (e.g. it may be waiting for other actors to be themselves ready, and/or it might need to set some stochastic values to complete its initialisation, etc.)

   - as soon as the created actor deems it is itself ready (maybe from its first scheduled tick, maybe on later ticks), automatically any related actions will be triggered, and any actors waiting for that actor will be notified that it is ready now; then on the next tick the actor will be free to develop its normal behaviour; by default during its first scheduled tick an actor will not wait for any other actor, and therefore will call directly its (possibly overridden) ``onReady`` method; it will then be ready to develop its actual behaviour only on next tick (``N+3``)